worldline/ProSA/prosa_book/src/ch03-05-service.md

 ### Multiple

-When designing more complex processors, you may need to handle multiple subtasks, each requiring interaction with ProSA services.
+When designing more complex processors, you may need to handle multiple subtasks, each requiring interactions with ProSA services.

 In this case, you can declare multiple listener subtasks, each of which subscribes individually to its relevant service(s).